This Vietnamese noodle salad is a vibrant salad of fresh herbs, vegetables and vermicelli rice noodles tossed in a zesty Nuoc Cham dressing.

 - ¼ cup fish sauce

-- 2 Tbsp rice vinegar (or use more lime juice)
+- 2 tablespoon rice vinegar or apple cider vinear (or use more lime juice)

 - Cook the rice noodles according to the manufacturer's instructions, then set them aside to cool.